How social networks influence human behavior: An integrated latent space approach for differential social influence: Model

-Figure \ref{fig:lsm2} illustrates a latent space estimated based on the adapted LSIRM for social influence.
-The same dataset used in Figure \ref{fig:lsm}(a) and (b); red numbers are ten school activity items, and colored dots are US middle school students.
-Student locations and their distances to others represent their close friend network, and the configuration is the same as shown in Figure \ref{fig:lsm}(a) from the LSM for the social network data.
-The item locations and their configurations are somewhat different from the patterns that we see in Figure \ref{fig:lsm}(b) from the standard LSIRM for the school activity item response data because, in this adapted space, the item configuration reflects the shared response patterns of close friends of the middle school students.
-For example, students in purple in the adapted latent space (located in the east region of the space) are particularly close to school activities 1 (sports) and 7 (dating) but further away from activity 10 (video games), meaning that the students in the corresponding close friend group showed a similar pattern of school activities.
+Figure \ref{fig:lsm2} illustrates an example of an interaction map estimated from LSIRM for social influence, based on the same dataset used in Figure \ref{fig:lsm}(a) and (b).
+The red numbers are ten school activity items, and the colored dots are US middle school students.
+Student locations and their distances to others represent their close friend network, and the student configuration is the same as the one shown in Figure \ref{fig:lsm}(a).
+The item locations are somewhat different from the patterns observed in Figure \ref{fig:lsm}(b) because the item locations in Figure \ref{fig:lsm2} reflect the associations between respondents' social homophily and their activities, whereas the item locations in Figure \ref{fig:lsm}(b) reflects the associations/interactions between individual respondents and the activities.